A Hat in Time (Windows, Mac OS X)

 Unused Virtual Kid Shader

 There exists a shader in all Virtual costumes and cosmetics, which is called the "PS1 Vertex Shader", and is disabled by default.
-Enabling it makes the materials for the Virtual Costume mimic old-time 3D games' model movements on old TVs.
+Enabling it makes the materials for the Virtual Costume mimic the distinctive jitter of 3D models in PlayStation games (owed to the console's lack of a z-buffer).
 It's unknown why it wasn't used, although there's reports that Jonas felt that it 'wasn't cute'.

 In the GIF, left is with the shader applied, right is the normal appearance.